The Italian Baroque (40 min)

 There is more variety of form in Corelli’s concertos.
 When many instruments play together, it is possible to get more contrast between the solos and the full band.
 As a result, the same phrases of melody could be repeated by different instruments.

 Corelli’s writing is less distinctly instrumental in his concertos.
 Sometimes there are passages which remind one strongly of choral music.
-An example is the famous opening of his eighth concerto, which looks and even sounds like a piece of church music of the old style.
+An example is the famous opening of his eighth concerto, which looks and even sounds like a piece of the old style church music.

 Such passages, however, are the exception in Corelli.
 His music marks a turning-point in the life of instrumental music, since he gave it stronger character than it had possessed before.